Program Information: Colorado Mental Health Institute at Pueblo - Department of Psychology

 Fringe Benefits: Comp Time , Dissertation Release Time, Dental Insurance, Disability Insurance, Health Insurance, Licensing Exam Release Time, Life Insurance, Professional Development Time, Sick Leave, Vacation

-Other Fringe Benefits (not indicated above): 11 state holidays per year; 8 hrs.
-Annual Leave per month; 6.66 hrs. of Sick Leave per month; health, dental, and vision insurance for family legally married and domestic partners; Non-exempt positions earn comp time; Colorado Work/Life Employee Discount Program; Maternity Leave; and Colorado State Employees Assistance Program (CSEAP) provides 6 free sessions of confidential counseling
+Other Fringe Benefits (not indicated above): 12 state holidays per year; 8 hours of Annual Leave per month; 6.6 hours of Sick Leave per month; health, dental, and vision insurance for family legally married and domestic partners; comp time; Colorado Work/Life Employee Discount Program; Maternity Leave; and Colorado State Employees Assistance Program (CSEAP) provides 6 free sessions of confidential counseling

 Does this site have practicum psychology students on site?
 No